SMILEY4/strategy-game/documentation/markdown/technical/api.md

       ],
       "provinces": [
           {
+              "dataTier1": {
-              "provinceId" : "String - the id of the province", "countryId" : "String - the id of the owner country", "cityIds": [
+                  "id": "String - the id of the province", "name": "String - the name of the province", "countryId": "String - the id of the owner country", "color": {
+                      "red": "Int [0,255]",
+                      "green": "Int [0,255]",
+                      "blue": "Int [0,255]",
+                  },
+                  "cityIds": [
                       "String - the ids of cities in this province (incl. capital)" ],
-              "provinceCapitalCityId": "String - the id of the province capital city" }
+                  "provinceCapitalCityId": "String - the id of the province capital city" },
+              "dataTier3?": {
+                  "resourceBalance": {
+                      "<ResourceType>": "Float - balance of the given type" }
+              }
+          }
       ],
       "routes": [